panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 }
 ```

-Does it make sense to memoize `handleClick`?
+Does it make sense to apply `useCallback()`?
+Most likely not.

-No, because calling `useCallback()` requires lots of things working.
-Every time `MyComponent` is rendered the `useCallback()` hook is called.
-Iternally React makes sure to return the same object function.
-Even so, the inline function is still created on every render (`useCallback()` just skips it).
+`useCallback()` hook is called every time `MyComponent` renders.
+Even `useCallback()` returning the same function object, still, the inline function is re-created on every re-rendering (`useCallback()` just skips it).

-Even having `useCallback()` returning the same function instance, it doesn't bring any benefits because *the optimization costs more than not having the optimization*.
+This doesn't bring any benefits because *the optimization costs more than not having the optimization*.

 Don't forget about the increased code complexity.
-You have to make sure to keep the deps of `useCallback()` in sync with what you're using inside the memoized callback.
+You have to keep the `deps` of `useCallback(..., deps)` in sync with what you're using inside the memoized callback.

-Simply accept that on each re-render new functions are created:
+Simply *accept* that on each re-rendering new functions are created:

 ```jsx{4-6}
 import React, { useCallback } from 'react';